-The Company incurred reorganization charges in the fourth quarter of 2009 to consolidate and stream-line its existing business functions.
-This was especially necessary given the decreased volume of consolidated sales in 2009 from 2008 and the added general and administrative expenses from the three acquisitions made at the end of 2008.
+The Company incurred reorganization charges in the fourth quarter of 2009 and 2013 to consolidate and stream-line its existing business functions.
+This was especially necessary given the decreased volume of consolidated sales in 2009 from 2008 and the added general and administrative expenses from the three acquisitions made at the end of 2008 and the decreased volume of consolidated sales in 2013 from 2012.
 Reorganization charges relate to the termination of lease obligations, one-time severance termination benefits, property and equipment impairments and other contract terminations and are accounted for in accordance with "Exit and Disposal Cost Obligations" ASC 420-10.